chriscamacho/RayLibOdeRagDoll/README.md

 get ODE from https://bitbucket.org/odedevs/ode/downloads/

-extract ode 0.16.6 into the main directory of this project (as ode)
+extract ode 0.16.6 into a directory at the same level as this project (see below)

 ln -s ode-0.16.6 ode